Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds

 {\em Formalism.}---We seek to measure a cosmological stochastic background described by two power-law parameters:

 Here, $\alpha$ is a power-law index while $\Omega_\alpha$ is the amplitude.
-The background is obscured by a foreground of merging compact binaries.
-Each binary is described by a vector of fifteen parameters $\theta$ including properties such as the component masses and the sky location.
-We only consider binary black hole mergers for this analysis and assume that the population distribution for the binary parameters $\pi(\theta)$ is known, but later discuss how the method can be generalized to relax these assumptions.
+The power-law model is chosen for consistency with cross-correlation searches for the stochastic background (e.g.~\cite{allen_romano, gw150914_stoch, gw170817_stoch, RomanoCornish}), but the subsequent formalism can be applied to any spectral shape.
+The background is obscured by a foreground of merging compact binaries, each described by a vector of fifteen parameters $\theta$ including properties such as the component masses and the sky location.
+We only consider BBH mergers for this analysis and assume that the population distribution for the binary parameters $\pi(\theta)$ is known to curtail the computational cost and additional complications for longer-duration BNS signals, but later discuss how the method can be generalized to relax these assumptions.
 Since we want our formalism to include sub-threshold events, the number of compact binary signals in the data is, by assumption, unknown.

 Following \cite{RomanoCornish} and \cite{tbs}, the likelihood of observing frequency-domain strain data, $s_{i,k}$, with a Gaussian stochastic background characterized by the parameters $(\Omega_{\alpha}, \alpha)$ and a compact binary coalescence with signal $h_{k}(\theta)$ is derived by marginalizing over the random Gaussian strain perturbation of the background: \begin{widetext}